Tornado Damage and Your Home

 Smoke and Soot Cleanup

 Our smoke damage expertise and experience allows us to inspect and accurately assess the extent of the damage to develop a comprehensive plan of action.

 Smoke and soot facts:

 Hot smoke migrates to cooler areas and upper levels of a structure.

 Smoke flows around plumbing systems, seeping through the holes used by pipes to go from floor to floor.

-- The type of smoke may greatly affect the restoration process.There are two different types of smoke–wet and dry.
+There are two different types of smoke–wet and dry.
 As a result, there are different types of soot residue after a fire.
-Before restoration begins, SERVPRO of Texarkana will test the soot to determine which type of smoke damage occurred.
+Before restoration begins, SERVPRO of Paris will test the soot to determine which type of smoke damage occurred.
 The cleaning procedures will then be based on the information identified during pretesting.
 Here is some additional information:

 Wet Smoke – Plastic and Rubber

 Low heat, smoldering, pungent odor, sticky, smeary.
-Smoke webs are more difficult to clean
+Smoke webs are more difficult to clean.

 Dry Smoke – Paper and Wood

 Fast burning, high temperatures, heat rises therefore smoke rises.

 Protein Fire Residue – Produced by evaporation of material rather than from a fire

 Virtually invisible, discolors paints and varnishes, extreme pungent odor.

 Our Fire Damage Restoration Services